The Role of the School Administrator

 Two main functions

-2. Supervision of the personnel involved in teaching and learning includes everything in school: the plant, staff, curriculum, techniques and methods, co-curricular.
+- Supervision of the personnel involved in teaching and learning, which covers everything in the school: the plant, staff, curriculum, methods, and co-curricular work.

 Two functions.
 Administration is the broader management work.
 Supervision is the close attention to the people who do the educational work.